The Top Seven Tech and Cybersecurity Predictions To Watch Out For in 2024

 Morey Haber

-Chief Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored four books: Privileged Attack Vectors, Asset Attack Vectors, Identity Attack Vectors, and Cloud Attack Vectors.
-Founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
+Morey Haber is the Chief Security Adviser at BeyondTrust and has more than 25 years of IT industry experience.
+During this time, he has authored four books: Privileged Attack Vectors, Asset Attack Vectors, Identity Attack Vectors, and Cloud Attack Vectors.
+He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
+Morey currently oversees BeyondTrust security and governance for corporate and cloud-based solutions and originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
+Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.

 Share This